Introduction

 • Ephemeral, transient or non-persistent Kubernetes nodes are not supported unless the /etc/hpe-storage directory persists across node upgrades or reboots.
 The path is relocatable using a custom Helm chart or deployment manifest by altering the mountPath parameter for the directory.

 • The CSI driver support a fixed number of volumes per node.
 Inspect the current limitation by running kubectl get csinodes -o yaml and inspect .spec.drivers.allocatable for "csi.hpe.com".
 The "count" element contains how many volumes the node can attach from the HPE CSI Driver (default is 100).
+From v2.5.2 onwards this parameter is tunable in the Helm chart.
+Do NOT increase this value beyond what's been tested in the environment where the CSI driver is running.
+See each respective CSP limitations for more guidance.

 • The NFS Server Provisioner and each of the CSPs have known limitations listed separately.